In the past, if you wanted to use your home as a short-term rental, you had just two options:

-We’ve already helped over 10,000 homeowners across North America earn more than $500 million in rental income.
+We’ve already helped tens of thousands of owners earn billions in rental income.
 For many owners, Evolve is the best fit out there.

 But for others, Evolve isn’t a fit at all.
 And that’s OK because we only succeed together when it’s a positive partnership.
 In fact, we want to help by sharing five reasons you shouldn’t partner with Evolve.

 Short and sweet: If short-term rental (defined as guests staying for 30 days or fewer) isn’t allowed in your area, Evolve isn’t the right management service for you.

 We can only work with properties that comply with local regulations.
 In some locales, that means securing the necessary permits and/or collecting and remitting taxes to local governments.
 Other areas have no regulations at all, and some only allow short-term rentals certain times of the year.

 Of course, this requires that you know your local regulations.
 So the first step in determining if Evolve is a good option for you is finding out if short-term rental is legal in your area.

 You can get this information by searching online for the name of your town or municipality and “short-term rental regulation” or “vacation rental regulation.”
 Your local city hall employees should also be able to provide a complete list of regulations and required documentation.

 Experienced for-rent-by-owners who have been running a vacation rental for years might find it difficult to accept outside pricing recommendations and assistance with guest screening.
 If the idea of having someone else handle some of those responsibilities feels more like a threat than a relief, Evolve may not be the right option for you.

 Homeowners that are a good fit for Evolve are open to suggestions and help, even if they have years of experience.